-A copy of the Nominating and Corporate Governance Committee's written charter is publicly available on our website atwww.pieris.com.
+A copy of the Nominating and Corporate Governance Committee's written charter, including its appendix, is publicly available on our website atwww.pieris.com.

 Science and Technology Committee.
-Our Science and Technology Committee's role and responsibilities are set forth in the Science and Technology Committee's written charter, and include assisting the Board of Director's oversight of the Company's research and development activities, and advising the Board of Directors with respect to strategic and tactical scientific issues.
-This committee currently has five members, Peter Kiener, D.Phil.
-(Chairman), Ann Barbier, M.D., Ph.D., Jean-Pierre Bizzari, M.D., Matthew L. Sherman, M.D., and Maya R. Said, Sc.D.
-The Science and Technology Committee met four times during 2019.
+Our Science and Technology Committee's role and responsibilities are set forth in the Science and Technology Committee's written charter, and include assisting the Board of Directors' oversight of the Company's research and development activities, and advising the Board of Directors with respect to strategic and tactical scientific issues.
+This committee currently has four members, Peter Kiener, D.Phil.
+(Chairman), Ann Barbier, M.D., Ph.D., Matthew L. Sherman, M.D., and Maya R. Said, Sc.D.
+The Science and Technology Committee met four times during 2020.